wushouhe/cosmos-sdk/docs/spec/staking/definitions and examples.md

 ## The pool and the share

-At the core of the Staking module is the concept of a pool which denotes collection of Atoms contributed by different Atom holders.
+At the core of the Staking module is the concept of a pool which denotes a collection of Atoms contributed by different Atom holders.
 There are two global pools in the Staking module: the bonded pool and unbonding pool.
 Bonded Atoms are part of the global bonded pool.
-On the other side, if a candidate or delegator wants to unbond its Atoms, those Atoms are kept in the unbonding pool for the duration of the unbonding period.
-In the Staking module, a pool is logical concept, i.e., there is no pool data structure that would be responsible for managing pool resources.
+If a candidate or delegator wants to unbond its Atoms, those Atoms are moved to the the unbonding pool for the duration of the unbonding period.
+In the Staking module, a pool is a logical concept, i.e., there is no pool data structure that would be responsible for managing pool resources.
 Instead, it is managed in a distributed way.
 More precisely, at the global level, for each pool, we track only the total amount of bonded or unbonded Atoms and the current amount of issued shares.
-A share is a unit of Atom distribution and the value of the share (share-to-atom exchange rate) is changing during the system execution.
+A share is a unit of Atom distribution and the value of the share (share-to-atom exchange rate) changes during system execution.
 The share-to-atom exchange rate can be computed as:

 `share-to-atom-exchange-rate = size of the pool / ammount of issued shares`

-Then for each validator candidate (in a per candidate data structure) we keep track of an amount of shares the candidate owns in a pool.
+Then for each validator candidate (in a per candidate data structure) we keep track of the amount of shares the candidate owns in a pool.
 At any point in time, the exact amount of Atoms a candidate has in the pool can be computed as the number of shares it owns multiplied with the current share-to-atom exchange rate:

 `candidate-coins = candidate.Shares * share-to-atom-exchange-rate`

-The benefit of such accounting of the pool resources is the fact that a modification to the pool because of bonding/unbonding/slashing/provisioning of atoms affects only global data (size of the pool and the number of shares) and not the related validator/candidate data structure, i.e., the data structure of other validators do not need to be modified.
+The benefit of such accounting of the pool resources is the fact that a modification to the pool from bonding/unbonding/slashing/provisioning of Atoms affects only global data (size of the pool and the number of shares) and not the related validator/candidate data structure, i.e., the data structure of other validators do not need to be modified.
 This has the advantage that modifying global data is much cheaper computationally than modifying data of